snsebro/PrepNChef/README.md

 ## Overview
- **Project Title: PrepNChef**
+ **Project Title:** PrepNChef

 **Description:** PrepNChef is a React App that will provide users with access to various meal options that they can use to meal prep for a set time period.
-Users will be able to serach recipes and receive cooking directions as well as ingridient lists and nutrient information.
+Users will be able to search recipes and receive cooking directions as well as ingredient lists and nutrient information.

  ## WireFrames
  **Adobe XD link:** https://xd.adobe.com/view/6b9d9a89-6f29-4f4c-42ee-c95085834a69-1dac/

 ## MVP
 **Goals**
---Create Search feature where users are able to lookup receipes according to input keywords --Develop a 'Create Meal Plan' feature that allows users to select an amount of days and then save receipes for that amount fo days - feature should return receipes along with nutrient information and a list of all the ingridents neccessary for their entire meal plan
+- Create Search feature where users are able to lookup recipes according to input keywords
+- Develop a 'Create Meal Plan' feature that allows users to select an amount of days and then save recipes for that amount of days - feature should return recipes along with nutrient information and a list of all the ingredients necessary for their entire meal plan
---Develop a single receipe view page that gives user inforamtion about selected receipe including: ingridients, cooking instructions, nutrient info, and equipment needed
+- Develop a single recipe view page that gives user information about selected recipe including: ingredients, cooking instructions, nutrient info, and equipment needed
---Use media queries to create implement responsive design
+- Use media queries to create implement responsive design

 ## Data
 **API:** Spoonacular API

 **Sample Query:** https://api.spoonacular.com/recipes/findByIngredients?apiKey=897a667132264dbbb46d81ce62011dff&ingredients=chicken,+rice,+beans

-**Data Sample**
+**Data Sample:**

-``
-[
+``[
     {
         "id": 779916,
         "title": "Pressure Cooker Chicken and Rice",